taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 The `filterReducer` is not there yet.
-It would look something like the following:
+It would look something like the following to set a filter for the todos (e.g. SHOW_ALL, SHOW_COMPLETED, SHOW_INCOMPLETED):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~